Copyright & Policy

 1) Overview & Scope

 Cloudzor is a hosting and delivery platform for legitimate content.
 We prohibit illegal materials and policy violations and act quickly when we detect them or receive credible reports.
-This policy applies to all uploads, links, metadata, and derived assets (thumbnails, previews, archives) stored or proxied by Cloudzor.

 2) Why our enforcement is strict